myst729/Vuelog/README.md

 # build for production with minification
 npm run build

-# build and view the bundle analyzer report
+# build for production and view the bundle analyzer report
 npm run build --report

 # update project documentation